-The performance series kicks off September 21 at 7:00 p.m. central time zone, with special guest hosts and your favourite First Nations, Métis and Inuit artists!
+The performance series kicked off on September 21 and ended on October 1, featuring special guest hosts and your favourite First Nations, Métis and Inuit artists!

 CONNECT WITH US!

 Mary Black and Harley Richardson (N0 L1M1T) are a hip-hop musical duo known as Bloodliine Entertainment, who create music to raise awareness for topics that plague Indigenous peoples due to colonization such as: addictions, recovery, abuse, suicide prevention, and more.
 The two are proud to represent a life of sobriety, breaking inter-generational cycles, and providing support and advocacy for Indigenous youth who are healing from similar traumas.
 Mary and Harley travel across Canada sharing motivational stories, presentations, spoken word poetry and hip-hop music for all ages!

 At 50,000+ streams & views across platforms, Indigenous (Cree/Sioux) R&B powerhouse vocalist Hazely is set to impact the national music scene as we know it.
 Fusing acoustic pop melodies and soulful hooks with traditional Indigenous Round Dance songs, this rising star creates a moment of freedom and connection through her music.

 Her debut single “Feel Free” quickly garnered more than 40,000 views on her Facebook page and hit Top 10 on the NCI FM Indigenous Music Countdown hosted by SiriusXM Canada.
 Hazely is set to release her debut album, “All Good Things”; a sonic journey through haunting round dance originals & contemporary pop hits in early 2021.